 How you help

-Dan is a funny, cheeky and determined boy who lives with congenital muscular dystrophy.
-Dan has been a Novita kid since just after his first birthday and receives physiotherapy, occupational therapy and speech pathology services.
-He is also provided with various pieces of equipment that enable him to do things like walk and communicate.
+Dan is a funny, cheeky and determined boy who lives with congenital muscular dystrophy and has been a Novita kid since just after his first birthday.
+He receives physiotherapy, occupational therapy and speech pathology services from Novita and is also provided with various pieces of equipment that enable him to do things like walk and communicate.
 “This degree of independence and inclusion is a big deal to a little boy,” says Carol, Dan’s mum.

-Sophie is happy girl who lives with cerebral palsy, epilepsy, microcephaly, hearing loss in both ears, visual impairment and swallowing issues as a result of congenital Cytomegalovirus.
-Novita provides Sophie with physiotherapy, speech pathology and occupational therapy services, as well as support for her family.
-Novita also provides equipment for Sophie.
+Sophie is happy girl who lives with cerebral palsy, epilepsy, microcephaly, hearing loss in both ears, visual impairment and swallowing issues as a result of congenital cytomegalovirus.
+Novita provides Sophie with physiotherapy, speech pathology, occupational therapy services and equipment, as well as support for her family.
 “Without Novita, Sophie would not be where she is at today,” says Angela, Sophie’s mum.

 Chloe is a beautiful and determined girl who lives with cerebral palsy.
-When Chloe first started with Novita, her mobility and speech was minimal.
-But gradually, Chloe built relationships with her therapists and she was able to train her muscles to use a knife and fork, to walk and talk.
+When Chloe first started with Novita her mobility and speech was minimal.
+But gradually, Chloe built relationships with her therapists and was able to train her muscles to use a knife and fork, to walk and talk.
 “These are all fantastic improvements for Chloe, building her confidence, muscle strength and giving her new skills.
-And none of this would have been possible without Novita and the generous support of people like you.”
-Says Tim, Chloe’s dad.
+And none of this would have been possible without Novita and the generous support of people like you,” says Tim, Chloe’s dad.